-My name is Don Bell, and I've written this About Me page because visitors to this site have asked how I came to build a website featuring old fashioned homemade dessert recipes and nostalgia.
+My name is Don Bell, and I've written this About Me page because visitors to this site have sometimes asked how I came to build a website featuring old fashioned homemade dessert recipes and nostalgia.

 I welcome the question because it gives me an opportunity to share how creating this website has truly been a rewarding experience in my life.

+But more about that later.
 Permit me to share a little of my background and how this website became a reality.

 People always ask, "Don, where did you find those wonderful old fashioned dessert recipes?"